-The maximum speed rating on the tires installed on your trailer is 87 MPH.
-Do not exceed this rating.
-Failure to heed this warning could cause catastrophic tire failure resulting in property damage, personal injury, and/or death.
+Do not exceed the maximum speed rating of the tires installed on your trailer.
+Failure to heed this warning could cause catastrophic tire failure resulting in property damage, personal injury, and/ or death.

 Never attempt to change any tire on the trailer without securely chocking the trailer's remaining wheels.
 Never position yourself in a manner where a raised trailer can come down on you if it should become dislodged from a jack or ramp.